mahendraputra21/ASP.NET-FullStack-BackEnd-FrontEnd/README.md

-# ASP.NET Core Full-Stack Web Development

-## Back End with REST API, Clean Architecture, DDD, CQRS, Repository, OData
+# ASP.NET Core Full-Stack Web Development: Back End with REST API, Clean Architecture, DDD, CQRS, Repository, OData & Front End with Razor Pages, Vue.js
-**&**
-## Front End with Razor Pages, Vue.js

----

 Welcome to the accompanying source code for the book **"ASP.NET Core Full-Stack Web Development"**.
 This project serves as a practical guide to implement the full-stack development concepts discussed in the book.
 Below is an overview of the two major sections covered in this repository: